luisvgs/bluretrece/README.md

 ### Hi there 👋
-I'm a systems engineering student with interests in PL research and graphics. 😄
+I'm a systems engineer with interests in PL research and graphics programming. 😄
 - Tennis and hiking lover.
 - Casual musician.
 - 📫 Feel free to contact me at luisvegasmor@gmail.com